nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br>

-**Use case: UC05 - Update contacts**
+**Use case: UC05 - Edit contacts**

 **MSS**

-1. TA chooses to update a contact’s details.
+1. TA chooses to edit a contact’s details.
 2. KonTActs requests the contact’s identifier.
 3. TA enters the identifier of the contact to update.
 4. KonTActs displays the current details and requests the changes.